oracle/coherence-operator/docs/samples/coherence-deployments/elastic-data/default/README.md

 # Deploy Elastic Data using default FlashJournal locations

-In this sample we will enable Elastic Data using the default FlashJournal directory which is `/tmp/`.
+This sample shows how to enable Elastic Data using the default FlashJournal directory which is `/tmp/`.

 Please see [Oracle Elastic Data Documentation](https://docs.oracle.com/middleware/12213/coherence/COHDG/implementing-storage-and-backing-maps.htm#COHDG5496)